Incidentallyb/vector/content/documents/stem-cells-profile.md

 triggered_by:
   - "init|start|bio"
 subtitle: Number used in 2020 - N/A
+image:
-image: STEM CELL BD.jpg
+  src: STEM CELL BD.jpg
-imageAlt: ""
+  alt: ""
 numberUsed: "N/A"
 cost: "8"
 success: "10"